StephenGriffies/StephenGriffies.github.io/_pages/bio.md

 opposite.
 As the mind quiets and the distance between thoughts expands, awareness opens to render a direct experience of nature absent a patina engendered by the intellect, emotions, and thoughts.
-Such provides a clear cultivatation of understanding and intuition.
+Such provides a clear cultivation of understanding and intuition.
 A practical result is that a meditation practice provides a spark for insights, creativity, patience, persistence, gratitude, and compassion.